Challenges face Ohio governor as divide grows over reopening - WHIZ News

 COLUMBUS, Ohio (AP) — Ohio’s aggressive steps closing its schools and limiting access to public places has held off a feared wave of COVID-19 cases and won wide praise for Republican Gov. Mike DeWine.
 Now there are widening cracks in his foundation of support and signs that his greatest challenges will comes this month as the state slowly reopens.

-The sense of solidarity across the state as Ohio endured the initial stages of DeWine’s stay-at-home order appears to be fraying as residents take a scattershot approach to mask-wearing in public, some restaurant owners threaten open revolt, and anger builds over what businesses are allowed to open their doors, or not.
+The sense of solidarity across the state as Ohio endured the initial stages of DeWine’s stay-at-home order appears to be fraying as residents take a scattershot approach to mask-wearing in public, some restaurant owners threaten open revolt, and anger builds over what businesses are allowed to open their doors.

-“We’re not doing illegal stuff here.
-We’re doing legal businesses, and we’re trying to make a living here,” Pete St. Jean, owner of a Lebanon plumbing company in southwestern Ohio, told an Ohio House legislative committee on Monday during a session on the pandemic’s economic impact.
-“And we want to be able to move forward with the rights that we have been given.”
+The governor said Monday that as more people go back to work and into stores over the next few weeks, it’s expected there will be a spike in cases, and it will be up to each individual to maintain safe social distancing to protect others.

+“We’re going to do everything we can to get that message across,” DeWine said.
+“A lot of this is falling on our shoulders as citizens.”

 Weekend rallies embodied the divide, as a small group of protesters took their anger over the shutdown directly to Health Director Dr. Amy Acton in a demonstration outside her house in suburban Columbus on Saturday, and health care providers staged a counterprotest in support of Acton the next day at the Statehouse.